Lara-IS/42-Madrid/libft/README.md

 - ft_isascii.c OK
 - ft_isdigit.c OK
 - ft_isprint.c OK
+- ft_memchr.c
+- ft_memcmp.c
 - ft_memcpy.c
 	[fail]: your memcpy's return is false/doesn't work with basic params
 	[crash]: your memcpy does not behave well with NULL as both params with size
 - ft_memmove.ce
 	[crash]: your memmove's return is false/does not work with basic input
 	[crash]: your memmove does not work with integers copy
 	[fail]: your memmove does not support the overlap (test 1)
 	[crash]: your memmove does not support the overlap (test 2)
 	[crash]: your memmove does not support the overlap
 	[crash]: your memmove crash because it read too many bytes or attempt to read on dst !
 	[crash]: your memmove does not well with NULL as both parameters
 	[crash]: your memmove does not well with NULL as both parameters and size
+- ft_memset.c
+- ft_strlcat.c
-- ft_strlcopy.c
+- ft_strlcpy.c
 	[fail]: your strlcpy does not works with basic input
 	[fail]: your strlcpy overflow the dest
 	[fail]: your strlcpy does works whe size < strlen(src)
 	[fail]: your strlcpy does not works with 0-length string
 - ft_strlen.c OK
+- ft_strncmp.c
+- ft_tolower.c
+- ft_toupper.c